secretGeek/til/asp.net_mvc/helpful_error_page.md

-Sometimes (for apps on an intranet), on the custom error page (such as `Shared\Error.cshtml`) I put something like this:
+Sometimes (for apps on an intranet), on the custom error page I put something like this:

     @model System.Web.Mvc.HandleErrorInfo